 If you want an even cheaper card that provides luxury travel benefits, try the Chase Sapphire Reserve®.
 It has a $550 annual fee but comes with a $300 annual travel credit, 24/7 access to customer service specialists, complimentary airport lounge access and benefits through The Luxury Hotel & Resort Collection.

 The Mastercard® Black Card™ will also give you many elite travel benefits for a $495 annual fee.
-These include a $100 annual air credit, VIP airport lounge access, Luxury Card Concierge service, airport meet and assist service and more.
+These include a $100 annual air credit, VIP airport lounge access, 24/7 concierge services, airport meet and assist service and more.

 Another option to consider is the Capital One Venture X Rewards Credit Card.
-It gives cardholders a $300 annual travel credit, limited time $200 vacation rental credit, complimentary airport lounge status, Hertz President's Club status and more.
+It gives cardholders a $300 annual travel credit, complimentary airport lounge status, Hertz President's Club status and more.
 The cost?
 Just $395 a year.

 How to get elite shopping perks without a Centurion Card from American Express